chmorgan/libhelix-mp3/README.md

 To-Do list and status
 ---------------------
-faster/lower-memory dequantizer        (in progress) tighter fixed-point scaling            (in progress) remove all run-time math calls (/, %)  (in progress) ARM assembly code for DCT32, IMDCT     (if necessary) add test scripts and compliance docs write 32-bit C polyphase filter
+* faster/lower-memory dequantizer        (in progress)
+* tighter fixed-point scaling            (in progress)
+* remove all run-time math calls (/, %)  (in progress)
+* ARM assembly code for DCT32, IMDCT     (if necessary)
+* add test scripts and compliance docs
+* write 32-bit C polyphase filter
   (where 64-bit MACC not available)

 As these optimizations are completed, they will be added to the Helix codebase.
 Please continue to check there for updates.
 Changes will be noted in this readme.

-readme.txt last updated 07/23/03